What is Code Club?

 How much does it cost?

 Coming to the club is free.
 The main tools we will be using are online programming tools that allow the code written to be displayed without the need for hardware.
 We will be introducing small computers called microprocessors that can be programmed.
 The main one is called Micro:bit and has been produced by the BBC specifically for children to learn to code.
+We will also show how more complex programming can produce music and introduce programming languages.

 Can I programme outside the club?